-This popular post from 2017 on the 100th Birthday of JFK is re-published here for the second time after the end of the longest shutdown in history of the American Government by a sitting President and his justification for it.
+This popular post from 2017 on the 100th Birthday of JFK is re-published here for the third time with a new release of the speech from the John F Kennedy Presidential Library…

 A TRUE PRESIDENTIAL SPEECH